Eurozone growth slows to its lowest level in 4 years

 Continue Reading Below

-The quarterly performance is the worst since the second quarter of 2014, when growth was being hobbled by wide-ranging debt problems across the single currency bloc.
+The quarterly performance is the worst since the second quarter of 2014, when growth was also 0.2 percent and hobbled by wide-ranging debt problems across the single currency bloc, notably in Greece.

 Compared with the same quarter of the previous year, eurozone GDP rose by 1.7 percent, down from the previous quarter's 2.2 percent.